Use this SleepFoundation.org link for the most current discount on Bear pillows

 Bear is an online sleep company founded by a family with more than 25 years of experience in the mattress industry.
-This company specializes in bed-in-a-box mattresses, but also carries bed bases and sleep accessories such as mattress protectors, weighted blankets, and pillows.
+This company specializes in mattress-in-a-box mattresses, but also carries bed bases and sleep accessories such as mattress protectors, weighted blankets, and pillows.

 Bear offers two unique pillow models: the Bear Pillow and the Bear Cloud Pillow.
 The company’s flagship model, the Bear Pillow, is a solid foam pillow that’s thoughtfully designed to stay cool while offering the supportive, contouring comfort of foam.
 This pillow comes in both queen and king sizes and has a medium firmness.

 The Bear Cloud Pillow is a down alternative pillow.
 Made with a lofty polyester fiber, this pillow has the cloudlike feel of down.
 The Bear Cloud Pillow comes in a value two-pack of either standard or king sizes and has a medium soft feel.